yamachan/jgss-hack/RTK1_Option_EnJa.md

 ![Screen shot - Plugin](i/RTK1_Option_EnJa-02.png)

+Finished!

-Then, you can use Language setting in Option　menu from the title screen and the game menu.
+Now, you can use Language setting in Option　menu from the title screen and the game menu.
+It will switch system language (basic terms) during English and Japanese.

 ![Screen shot - Game option](i/RTK1_Option_EnJa-03.png)

-The following is in English mode.
+The following is game screen in English mode.

 ![Screen shot - Game english](i/RTK1_Option_EnJa-04.png)

-The following is in Japanese mode.
+The following is game screen in Japanese mode.

 ![Screen shot - Game japanese](i/RTK1_Option_EnJa-05.png)

-If system level translation is not enough for your game, please read the following sections.
+If system level (basic terms) translation is not enough for you, please read the following sections.
 You can translate more - avator name, class name, text message, and so on.
-This plugin has more functions which will support your development.
+This plugin has some functions which will support your development.

 ## switch parameter

 If you need to know the language selection in game, you should use switch parameter of this plugin.
 For example, you can show English text in English mode, and Japanese text in Japanese mode.

 In plugin setting, please set 1-999 value for switch parameter.
 The following sample set "8" value.